SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Their entire winery runs on solar power.
 They also designed their roof to allow them to capture rainwater for irrigation and frost protection.
 They do everything they can to limit their impact on the environment so they can continue to make tasty wines for years to come.

 Their Zinfandel wines started receiving awards all the way back in 1947.
-Today, it's one of my favorites in the Napa Valley.
+Today, it's one of my favorites in Napa Valley.

 Their estate Merlot and single vineyard Cabernet Franc are two of the others I love here.

 Newton Vineyard is next on my list of my favorite St. Helena wineries.
 I love them for their tasty wines, great views, and colorful gardens.
+(Please note that garden tours are currently unavailable and tastings are being held at the Tasting Room in Calistoga while they rebuild their winery after the Glass Fire.)

 My two favorite wines here are their Spring Mountain Cabernet Sauvignon and their Bordeaux Blend called the Puzzle.
 Due to their great location, you will find their wines ranging from around $55 to just over $200 a bottle.